xayahrainie4793/minimal-elements-of-the-prime-numbers/README.md

 k×b^n−1 for all k <= 12 with n >= 1 (see https://www.rieselprime.de/ziki/Riesel_prime_small_bases_least_n, https://mersenneforum.org/showthread.php?t=10354)

-In fact, this problem covers finding the smallest prime of these form in the same base b: (where x,y,z are any digits in base b)
+In fact, this problem covers finding the smallest prime of these form in the same base b: (where x, y, z are any digits in base b)

 x{0}y